An elementary proof of some Ramanujan-type identities

-where $\psi(z) =\Gamma'(z)/\Gamma(z)$ is digamma-function.
-We also use the standard notations for basic arithmetical functions: M\"{o}bius function $\mu(n)$, divisor function $\tau(n)$ and its multidimensional analogue $\tau_{\nu}(n)$, Liouville function $\lambda(n)$, von Mangoldt function $\Lambda(n)$.
-The symbol $\sigma_{k}(n)$ means the sum of $k$th powers of divisors of $n$ and the symbol $\omega(n)$ stands for the number of prime divisors of $n$ counted without multiplicities. \textbf{\S 2.
-Auxiliary assertions.} All the proofs of main theorems are quite elementary.
-However, they used the following assertion that allows one to change the orders of summation in multiple sums.
+where $\psi(z) =\Gamma'(z)/\Gamma(z)$ is the digamma-function.
+We also use standard notation for the basic arithmetic functions: the M\"{o}bius function $\mu(n)$, the divisor function $\tau(n)$ and its multidimensional analogue $\tau_{\nu}(n)$, the Liouville function $\lambda(n)$, the von Mangoldt function $\Lambda(n)$.
+The symbol $\sigma_{k}(n)$ denotes the sum of the $k$-th powers of the divisors of $n$, and $\omega(n)$ denotes the number of distinct prime divisors of $n$. \textbf{\S 2.
+Auxiliary assertions.} All the proofs of the main theorems are quite elementary.
+However, they rely on the following assertion that allows one to change the order of summation in multiple series.

-\textsc{Lemma 2.} \emph{Suppose that $\{\alpha_{m,n}\}$ is a sequence of complex numbers and at least one of the following quantities}
+\textsc{Lemma 2.} \emph{Suppose that $\{\alpha_{m,n}\}$ is a sequence of complex numbers such that at least one of the following series}